MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

     end;
     ```

    For each integration table mapping entry, there must be integration field mapping entries to map the fields of the records in the table and the integration table.
-The next step is to add integration field mappings for each field in the Campaign table in [!INCLUDE[prodshort](includes/prodshort.md)] that we want to map to the Campaign entity in CDS.
+The next step is to add integration field mappings for each field in the Employee table in [!INCLUDE[prodshort](includes/prodshort.md)] that we want to map to the Worker entity in CDS.

 ### To create integration fields mappings
 To create an integration field mapping, follow these steps: